realazthat/snipinator/README.md

   """Run a shell command and return the output.

   Use at your own risk, this can potentially introduce security vulnerabilities.
   Only use if you know what you are doing.
+Ensure that no untrusted input can be injected into the `args` parameter, or, into anything the command might access.
+If an adversary can control the `args` parameter, they can execute arbitrary commands on your system.

   Args:
       args (str): The command to run.